Kang & Kodos' Twirl 'n' Hurl: Ride

 Guests enter their UFO spaceships.
-Once the ride starts, Kodos exclaims she has tricked the guests and the only way to get off the ride is to "attack" Springfield.
+Once the ride starts, Kang and Kodos exclaim they have tricked the guests and the only way to get off the ride is to "attack" Springfield.
 Nelson, Homer, Bart, Willie and Grandpa will interact with the riders when the riders pass their faces which also spin when they are passed.
-Also during the ride, Kodos interacts with the riders as well.
-When the ride ends, she says that she is the only one who truly had fun.
+Also during the ride, Kang and Kodos interact with the riders as well.
+When the ride ends, the aliens say that they are the only ones who truly had fun.